Are You My Mummy?

-"Are You My Mummy?" is the 13th broadcast episode of the animated television series Phineas and Ferb.
+"Are You My Mummy?" is the first half of the fourth episode, as well as the 13th broadcast episode of the American animated television series Phineas and Ferb.
 The episode sees stepbrothers Phineas and Ferb going to an Egyptian-themed theater where they become inspired to befriend a mummy they believe is being kept in the theater basement.
-They confuse the mummy for their sister Candace, who was accidentally wrapped up in toilet paper.
+They confuse Candace, who was accidentally wrapped up in toilet paper, for a mummy.
 Meanwhile, Dr. Doofenshmirtz tries to blow up a beaver dam in order to make his property beachfront.

 "Are You My Mummy?" was written by series co-creators Dan Povenmire and Jeff "Swampy" Marsh, along with Bobby Gaylor and Martin Olson, and directed by Povenmire.
 The episode originally aired on Disney Channel in the United States on February 15, 2008, as part of the month-long marathon event "Phineas and Ferb-urary."
 Critical reception for the episode was generally favorable.
 The featured song, "My Undead Mummy and Me," was also well received and became available on the official Phineas and Ferb soundtrack in 2009.